zshiba/pli/README.md

 ```

 ## ToDos
-- [ ] Update Parser.java to accept dot notation form as input
-- [ ] (Reconsider the abstraction.
-Is procedure s-expression?)
+- [ ] Reconsider the abstraction.
+Is procedure s-expression?
 - [ ] Make error handling robust
 - [ ] Refactor Evaluator.java

 ## Limitation
 - To indicate the end of the source with stdin, it is necessary to enter a newline character (hit the enter key) at the end of the source and then send a EOF control (Ctrl+D).
-- Currently, input source must be written as the list notation form, (not the dot notation form).

 ## Development Environment
 Mac, JDK 1.8